python-trio/trio/README.rst

      requests").
 No-one on the internet seems to have any idea when this actually occurs or why.
 Twisted has a FIXME b/c they don't handle it, just propagate the error out.

-   - should we split Queue and UnboundedQueue, latter has longer / more inconvenient name and only provides get_all and put_nowait, no put or get?

    - not returning KeyboardInterrupt from run() is pretty annoying when running pytest